awslabs/scale-out-computing-on-aws/docs/tutorials/troubleshoot-job-queue.md

 ### Retrieve node logs

-On the master host, access `/apps/soca/$SOCA_CONFIGURATION/cluster_node_bootstrap/logs/`.
+On the scheduler host, access `/apps/soca/$SOCA_CONFIGURATION/cluster_node_bootstrap/logs/`.
 This folder contains the output of all logs for all hosts provisioned by SOCA

 ~~~bash hl_lines="2 10 18"
 # Retrieve logs for the most recent (2 weeks) jobs